Vgarcan/xemi_grid.py/README.md

 # xemi_grid.py
-Easy GRID for better work and understanding of coordinates in PYTHON.
+Easy GRID for better working and understanding of coordinates in PYTHON.
+# How to use